From Simple to Fancy, garden harvest artistry is a lovely example lof the deep appreciation gardeners have for the food, herbs and flowers they grow.

 Early Garden Harvest Heart Art

 “My 12 year granddaughter wanted to get creative with tonight’s harvest.
-It was a good night in the garden.

 Green beans and Okra wouldn’t fit in the picture!“